Guillermo-Hidalgo-Gadea/personal-academic-website/content/openlabnotebook/_index.md

 ---

-## Scientific blogging in a open lab notebook format
+## Scientific blogging in open lab notebook format

 This is a way for me to post regularly about the process of my research without having to rely on positive results to tell a story.
 I will try to share concise how-to guides (some more conceptual and others more technical) about what I do, directly and indirectly, during my research.
 In short, I will try to compile short and readable stories about actual notes in my laboratory notebook.